Build a conversational AI web app with Next.js and Flow

 Let's complete our app by adding the missing functionality.
 We need to establish a connection with Flow backend and send microphone audio and playback audio responses.

-To get things organised lets create a couple of folders in the root directory of the project:
+To get things organised let's create a couple of folders in the root directory of the project:

 /components